-You may also want to consider schools for troubled teens or emotional growth schools or American military schools or Christian therapeutic schools or schools for troubled youth, because military schools are generally not designed for troubled teens.
+You may also want to consider therapeutic schools or school for troubled teens or homes for boys or therapeutic boarding schools or best boarding schools, because military schools are generally not designed for troubled teens.
 Military schools offer young men the ability to develop academically, personally, and socially into a confident and prepared leader.
 But military schools are not always the right choice for every young man.
 While military schools offer structure, and academic and athletic discipline in a controlled and monitored environment, military school is not intended to act as a rehabilitation program.
 And military schools do not offer the type of behavior counseling support needed to properly rehabilitate troubled young men with criminal pasts who need to reform their belief systems and their conduct.
 Military schools are looking for young men who want to prepare themselves for a future in a collegiate, military, or professional setting.
 A college-level military academy is an institute of higher learning of things military.
 It is part of a larger system of military education and training institutions.
 The primary educational goal at military academies is to provide a high quality education that includes significant coursework and training in the fields of military tactics and military strategy.
 The amount of non-military coursework varies by both the institution and the country, and the amount of practical military experience gained varies as well.
 Military academies may or may not grant university degrees.
 In the U.S., graduates have a major field of study, earning a Bachelor’s degree in that subject just as at other universities.
 However, in British academies, the graduate does not achieve a university degree, since the whole of the one-year course is dedicated to military training.
 There are two types of military academies: national and state/private-run.
 Graduates from national academies are typically commissioned as officers in the country’s military.
 The new officers usually have an obligation to serve for a certain number of years.
 In some countries all military officers train at the appropriate academy, whereas in others only a percentage do and the service academies are seen as institutions which supply service-specific officers within the forces.